rogerfarrell/Notes/The-Logos-as-the-final-judge.md

 [[symbolism]]

+---
-# The Logos as the final judge
+title: The Logos as the final judge
+---

 As the *end* (source of identity) of all things, the Logos becomes the standard and judge at the (eschatological) end.
 Man and the rest of creation are judged by [[creation-is-judged-by-its-fruit|their fruit]].